MissionMarsFourthHorizon/operation-remote-resupply/Module 3/Operation Remote Resupply, Part 3.md

 <a name="Exercise1"></a>
 ## Exercise 1: Register the app with Visual Studio Mobile Center ##

 Before you can use Visual Studio Mobile Center to automate the build and distribution process or retrieve crash analytics, you need to create a Visual Studio Mobile Center account and register the app there.
-In this exercise, you will create an account and then register the Android version of Drone Lander.
-Visual Studio Mobile Center doesn't curently support Windows apps, but Windows support is coming soon.
+In this exercise, you will create an account and register the Android version of Drone Lander.

 1. If you don't have a GitHub account, go to https://github.com/join and sign up for one.